-The Dream Pairs Knee High Boots will have no problem keeping your feet warm and comfortable.New: $46.99
+The Dream Pairs Knee High Boots will have no problem keeping your feet warm and comfortable.Check Amazon for Pricing

 If you want to keep your feet warm in those colder months, the Dream Pairs Chunky Heel Knee High and Up Boots are a great choice.